-- Provide monthly progress reports to referring agencies and courts by the 10th of each month.
+- Provide monthly progress reports to referring agencies and courts.

 - Knowledge of Mental Health signs and symptoms as defined in the DSM 5, treatment plans, medication management and effects of the medication.
-Treatment plans, signed and dated, monthly plan reviews, individual and group counseling practices as outlined in WAC 388- 887A.
+Treatment plans, signed and dated, monthly plan reviews, individual and group counseling practices.

 - Ability to compose letters, write reports, gather and analyze data for presentation to HHS Director.

-- Knowledge of Ethics as it relates to MH and CD.
+- Knowledge of Ethics as it relates to MH.

-- Confidentiality law as it relates to MH and CD.
+- Confidentiality law as it relates to MH and Substance Use Disorders.